cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Motivation

 ICS-27 Interchain Accounts outlines a cross-chain account management protocol built upon IBC.
 ICS-27 enabled chains can programmatically create accounts on other ICS-27 enabled chains & control these accounts via IBC transactions (instead of signing with a private key).
-Interchain accounts retain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner of the accounts retain full control over how the accounts behave.
+Interchain accounts retain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner account on the controller chain retains full control over any interchain account(s) it registers on host chain(s).

 ### Definitions